dilshankarunarathne/docker-notes/README.md

 ## Environment Variables

 Environment variables are variables that are set in the environment of the system - just like variables in programs.
+`printenv` command will display all the environment variables in the machine.